Realty Income's (O) CEO Sumit Roy on Q3 2020 Results - Earnings Call Transcript

 Our collection rates are calculated as the cash rent collected, divided by the contractual rent charge for the applicable period.
 Charge amounts have not been adjusted for any COVID-19 related rent relief granted, and do include contractual base rents from any tenants and bankruptcies.

-We collected 100% of contractual rent for the third quarter from investment grade rated tenants, which further validates the importance of high-quality real estate portfolio leads to large well-capitalized clients.
+We collected 100% of contractual rent for the third quarter from investment grade rated tenants, which further validates the importance of high-quality real estate portfolio leased to large well-capitalized clients.
 While we have not historically prioritized investment grade rated tenants as a primary objective, during periods of economic uncertainty, high grade credit tenants tend to provide more reliable streams of income as the last three quarters have proven out.

 Our top four industries, convenience stores, drug stores, grocery stores and dollar stores, each sell essential goods and represent approximately 37% of rental revenue.
 And we have received nearly all of the contractual rent due to us from tenants in these industries since the pandemic began.